digitalocean/firebolt/README.md

 1. [Configuration ](docs/config.md) The configuration file format

-1. [Execution ](docs/executor.md) How Firebolt processes your data
+2. [Execution ](docs/executor.md) How Firebolt processes your data

-1. [Registry ](docs/registry.md) Adding node types to the registry
+3. [Registry ](docs/registry.md) Adding node types to the registry

-1. [Sample Application Code ](docs/application.md)  Example code for running the Firebolt executor
+4. [Sample Application Code ](docs/application.md)  Example code for running the Firebolt executor

-1. [Sources ](docs/sources.md) Implementing and using sources
+5. [Sources ](docs/sources.md) Implementing and using sources

-1. [Sync Nodes ](docs/sync-nodes.md) Implementing and using synchronous nodes
+6. [Sync Nodes ](docs/sync-nodes.md) Implementing and using synchronous nodes

+7. [Fanout Nodes ](docs/fanout-nodes.md) Implementing and using fanout nodes

-1. [Async Nodes ](docs/async-nodes.md) Implementing and using asynchronous nodes
+8. [Async Nodes ](docs/async-nodes.md) Implementing and using asynchronous nodes

-1. [Leader Election ](docs/leader-election.md) Starting leader election and accessing election results
+9. [Leader Election ](docs/leader-election.md) Starting leader election and accessing election results

-1. [Messaging ](docs/messaging.md) How to send and receive messages between the components of your system
+10. [Messaging ](docs/messaging.md) How to send and receive messages between the components of your system

-1. [Metrics](docs/metrics.md) What metrics are exposed by default, and how to add custom metrics to your nodes
+11. [Metrics](docs/metrics.md) What metrics are exposed by default, and how to add custom metrics to your nodes

 ## Built-In Types